THE DOVER WAR MEMORIAL PROJECT

 Franklin, T.

-His father was Benjamin Franklin, and he was brother to Benjamin, above.
-He was born and lived in Dover, and enlisted in Loughborough.
+His parents were Benjamin and Mary Franklin, and he was brother to Benjamin, above.
+He was born and lived in Dover, and in 1901 was working as a hawker.

 Franks, R. S.